swaran-v/swaran-v.github.io/_pages/about.md

   - /about.html
 ---

-EcoAgriFood Labs is more like a community in the making.
-To put it loosely, I worked on policy, practice, culture and governance-related aspects of Water, Agriculture, Food, and Climate Adaptation.
+EcoAgriFood LABS is more like a community in the making.
+To put it loosely, I worked on policy, practice, culture, climate adaptation and governance-related aspects of Water, Agroecology, Food, and Indigenous Knowledge Systems.
 [EcoAgriFood](https://www.unescwa.org/sd-glossary/eco-agri-food-system) is one term that I think sits closely with what I have been doing.
+LABS would be a backronym for Leveraging Agroecology and Academia for a Better Society.

-The idea of calling this space a Lab/Community is to bring together people and do seriously fun stuff that matters!
+The idea of LABS is to bring together people and build a community that does seriously fun stuff that matters!
+If this resonates with you, let's have a chat.
+I am available at: first name @ 👁️👁️☕🐝dot ac dot 🇮 🇳

 {% comment %}
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!